jcalfee/trez/README.md

 Trez can add convenience and security, however, this is Beta software so you should only use Trez on a secondary copy of your data.
 Here are some use cases:

+- Create cold-storage backups
-- Move encrypted partitions to cold storage storage then use trez files to copy data from cold storage.
+- Use trez files to copy data to and from cold storage (keeping the USB clean).
 - Keep encrypted partitions locked more often by extract commonly use data into Trez files.